The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 No. A charity may undertake advocacy activities without having a specific subtype of advancing public debate, as long as the advocacy is in line with its charitable purposes.

-- A charity with the purpose of advancing education can advocate and campaign on education issues.
+For example, a charity with the purpose of advancing education can advocate and campaign on education issues.
 However, if it engages in partisan advocacy, it runs the risk of being found to have a purpose of promoting or opposing a political party or candidate (see the example below).

 Can a charity advocate a change to government policy directly to elected representatives and public officials?